About the Human Rights Clinic

 Typically, student volunteers being supervised at the Clinic will be involved in:

-- obtaining practical experience at a criminal law firm or assisting with legal research.
+- obtaining practical experience by assisting with legal research.